 SECO’s interventions in Bosnia and Herzegovina are complementary to those of the Swiss Agency for Development and Cooperation (SDC).
 Twenty-five years after the end of the conflict, political instability and accumulated structural problems continue to mark the country context.
-To support the country in overcoming some of the main challenges, SECO contributes to strengthening the public infrastructure in urban areas and promotes job creation in the private sector.
+To support the country in overcoming some of the main challenges, SECO contributes to strengthening the public infrastructure in urban areas and promoting job creation in the private sector.

 In recent years, Bosnia and Herzegovina has sought to install economic, political and social reforms, bringing the country closer to EU standards.
-However, there are still some huge issues to overcome.
-The country consists of two separate entities (Federation of Bosnia and Herzegovina and Republika Srpska) and an independent district (Brcko), often resulting in some complex and inefficient state structures.
+However, there are still some huge challenges to overcome.
+The country consists of two separate entities (Federation of Bosnia and Herzegovina and Republika Srpska) and an independent district (Brcko), resulting in complex and inefficient state structures.

-Bosnia and Herzegovina entered the new millennium with a thriving economy, but growth in per capita income has stagnated since 2009 to around 3% p.a.
+Bosnia and Herzegovina entered the new millennium with a thriving economy, but growth in per capita income has stagnated.
 This is due in part to a skills gap in the private sector, low investment and high unemployment.
-Women and social minorities often tend to face discrimination.
-Many projects have been planned in water supply and other basic infrastructures in order to enhance the quality of public services.
+The current COVID-19 pandemic has hit the economy hard, resulting in the severest drop in economic growth in decades.

 What are SECO’s objectives?

-SECO is working to improve public services at a local level.
-To build up the urban infrastructure, for example, it encourages investment in a sustainable clean water and sanitation systems.
+SECO is working to improve public services at the local level.
+To build up urban infrastructure, for example, it encourages investment in sustainable clean water and sanitation systems.
 The objective is that local governments provide such services in a climate-smart, disaster-resilient and inclusive way.